ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 *Figure 12: False color composite (bands 5, 4, 3) of a Landsat 8 image*

 Figure 13 shows the image fusion result of an IHS transformation.
 In this transformation, the color channels red, green and blue (RGB) are first converted into a different color representation: intensity, hue and saturation (IHS).
-In the second step, the optical intensity is replaced by the SAR image before IHS is transformed back to RGB.
+In the second step, the optical intensity is replaced by the SAR image values before IHS is transformed back to RGB.

 ![Figure 13](../images/sar-optical-fusion.jpg "Image fusion result of SAR and optical imagery")